Friday, March 27, 2015

 Sugar is 11 now.
 (We think.
 We aren't really sure) She's starting to become such an old lady cat.
 She groans.
 She cries for food when her dish has food in it.
 She eats lint off the floor.
 And every now and then, a sound or something in the yard will spook her and she runs through the house, fat flapping.
 But she is very good with her litter pan.
 And we love her.

-She is very loyal and affectionate to me, though, so I grudgingly forgive her.
+She is very loyal and affectionate though, so I forgive her.
 And at night, she is never far from me.
-She will do these sweet little purr meows and roll over like "pet mah belly".
+She will do these sweet little purr meows and roll over for a belly pet.

-When I walk out, she will jump up and leave, too.
-Open windows are something she must check out.
+When I walk out of the room, she will jump up and leave, too.
 If I am sitting at my desk, she will wind her self around my legs for a minute or two.
-I think mainly she is hoping a treat will magically appear.
+I think mainly she is hoping a treat will appear.

-Then since she has the attention span of a gnat, she will wander off, usually back to the furthest part of the house, and cry pitifully.
-Like she forgot where I was, and thought she was suddenly alone.
+Then she will wander off, usually back to the furthest part of the house, and cry pitifully like she thought she was suddenly alone.

 I always call her back in - I don't want her to feel afraid.